microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

-## Step 7
+## Step 9

-Now we have a container for code that will run when the sprite overlaps a projectile.
-Let's add a block to destroy the coins as you catch them.
+Now we have a container for code that runs when the sprite overlaps a projectile.
+Let's add a block to destroy coins as you catch them.

 ---